mariuzka/PPPD/README.md

 # PPPD

-The purpose of this project is mainly to scrape press releases from [Presseportal-Blaulicht](https://www.presseportal.de/blaulicht/), extract the relevant data and save it as datasets.
+The purpose of this project is mainly to scrape press releases from [Presseportal-Blaulicht](https://www.presseportal.de/blaulicht/), extract the relevant data and save it as datasets to use them in research projects.

 ## Installation